wilsonsiaw/alx-system_engineering-devops/0x02-shell_redirections/README.md

    must be separated by some whitespace.
    The 3-twofiles in the repository takes this command and turns it into an executable script.

+5. **A script that displays the last 10 lines of /etc/passwd:**
+   To display the last 10 lines of any file or directory, use the **tail** command in the terminal.
+   The 4-lastlines file in the repository takes this command and turns it into an executable script.